 Map Out Your Garden

-Mapping out your garden is an important part of the garden planning process.
+Mapping out your garden in January is an important part of the garden planning process.

 Choose Your Garden Seeds

-Old seeds that are more than 3-4 years old or those that haven’t been stored properly often have germination rates below 50%.
+Seeds over 3-4 years old or those not stored properly often have germination rates below 50%.

 Look for the packaging date printed on the seed packets, and then compare how old your seeds are to this seed viability chart for flowers, vegetables, and herbs.